gsoft-inc/sg-orbit/packages/react-components/README.md

 ## Add a new component

+Orbit UI components are built on top of [Semantic UI](https://semantic-ui.com/) and [Semantic UI React](https://react.semantic-ui.com/).

+When available, you should use a component from [Semantic UI React](https://react.semantic-ui.com/).
+If a UI requirement cannot be achieved with the existing components, a custom one can be added to this repository.

 Adding a new component package involve a few extra steps.
 Before you go forward with this section, make sure you read and followed the [Add a new packages to the monorepo](../../CONTRIBUTING.md#add-a-new-packages-to-the-monorepo) section.

 - [Guidelines](#component-guidelines)